Thaxton Martial Arts teaches the

-I hope that you will consider becoming a part of this community.
+I hope that you will consider becoming a part of this community in 2016.
 Karate is a sport of discipline.
 However, for those that join this community the benefits that they experience stay with them through life!
 Oosh!

 New Market Fire Co., 801 S. Washington Ave, Piscataway, NJ 08854 (908) 444-0805 email@example.com